Diagnosis

 Alternative medicine

 No alternative medicine treatments have been found to cure breast cancer.
-But complementary and alternative medicine therapies may help you cope with side effects of treatment when combined with your doctor's care.
+But complementary and alternative medicine therapies may help you cope with side effects of treatment.

 Alternative medicine for fatigue

-Many breast cancer survivors experience fatigue during and after treatment that can continue for years.
-When combined with your doctor's care, complementary and alternative medicine therapies may help relieve fatigue.
+Many people with breast cancer have fatigue during and after treatment.
+This feeling of being very tired and worn down can continue for years.
+When combined with care from your healthcare team, complementary and alternative medicine therapies may help relieve fatigue.

 • Gentle exercise.
-If you get the OK from your doctor, start with gentle exercise a few times a week and add more if you feel up to it.
-Consider walking, swimming, yoga or tai chi.
+If you get the OK from your healthcare team, start with gentle exercise a few times a week.
+Add more exercise, as you feel up to it.
+Consider walking, swimming, yoga and tai chi.

 • Managing stress.
 Take control of the stress in your daily life.
 Try stress-reduction techniques such as muscle relaxation, visualization, and spending time with friends and family.